jon-ec/blabbr/README.md

 - Enter your API details from Firebase into the config.json file
 - Type 'npm start'

-The project will fire up a server hosted on port 3000.
+The project will fire up a server hosted on port 3000 (default - can be changed in the config).

+## Development

+To run the project in development mode:

+- Type 'npm run dev'

+This will fire up 'nodemon' to watch for changes and use 'babel-node' for on the fly transpilation.

 ## Adding a comment